flatironinstitute/mountainlab-js/docs/philosophy-glossary.md

 A processor is simply a program, but in this context *all* of the side-effects (outputs) of the program must be made via reading from (if any) `inputs` files and writing to any `outputs` files.
 These inputs and outputs are defined in the `processor spec`.

 ### Processor Spec
 A string describing which (if any) input files, output files, and paramaeters a particular processor supports/requires.
+See [creating your own processor](./creating_custom_processor_libraries.md) for more details.

 ## Package
 A package is a collection of processors.
 It is defined by a (or many) `.mp` files which are unix-executables that return the spec of one or more processors when called with the argument `--spec`.